awaazde/awaazde-api-client-demo/README.md

    * [Reporting issues / feature requests](https://github.com/awaazde/awaazde-api-client/issues)

-###### Note that this SDK works for only v2.0 of Awaaz De app.
+###### Note that this Demo works for only v2.0 of Awaaz De app.
 If you are looking for old version, download release v1.0